Advertisement

 The best way of working out your French Bulldog's age in human years is through the use of a dog age calculator.
 This takes into account the breed and size of the dog, which are all key factors in providing an accurate reflection of your pet's age.

-How can I help my French Bulldog live longer?
+How can I increase the lifespan of my French Bulldog?

 How long French Bulldogs live varies between individuals, in much the same way it does with any breed.
 Thankfully, there are many steps you can take to help your beloved companion live a long and healthy life.